Elias, retiree with low vision, hand tremor, and mild short-term memory loss in Stories of Web Users, How People with Disabilities Use the Web

 Currently, at age 85, Elias’s family has started to notice some short term memory loss.
 Even so, Elias maintains an active interest in the history of architecture and is part of a small group of people who share his passion and write about it online.
 His blog has an active following and helps ensure he is still able to contribute to the field.

 For all of the benefits of using a computer to read the news and stay active in his field, Elias often has difficulty with the security on some websites.
-On sites that use CAPTCHAS, it is hard for him to identify the distorted text or identify the images in photos because they are usually not clearly rendered.
+On sites that use CAPTCHA, it is sometimes hard for him to identify the distorted text or identify the images in photos because they are usually not clearly rendered.
 On sites that send a security code, Elias has to interrupt what he is doing to look on his phone and copy a code, and sometimes the codes are long and hard to transcribe correctly.
-Elias finds it much simpler when using easily identified CAPTCHAs and security codes that are easy to scan and transcribe, such as short groups of numbers.
+When using a site that requires CAPTCHA, Elias finds it much simpler if the text or images are easy to identify.
+If a security code is required, a short group of numbers or letters makes it easier to read and transcribe.

 Barrier examples